-Mindfulness offered me a way of observing my relationship to myself which allowed me to realise that there was a reason for experiencing these headaches and that this reason lay inside me.
+Mindfulness offered me a way of observing my relationship with myself which allowed me to realise that there was a reason for experiencing these headaches and that this reason lay inside me.
 As I turned my attention inwards, and learned how to listen to the wisdom of my own body as opposed to the familiar distractions and ruminations of my own mind, I began to discover the path to healing myself.

 It is this journey which has inspired me to become a mindfulness based psychotherapist.
 I want to help and facilitate you as you set off on your own journey towards healing, well-being and understanding, and to show you, that unlike me, you do not necessarily have to take the long way round!.

 I currently have a private practice in Hanover and at About Balance in Brighton.
 Before this I worked at the Centre for Better Health, a mental health / wellness clinic in Hackney.
 I have also studied with the Vietnamese Zen Master Thich Nhat Hahn at Plum Village in Southern France (www.plumvillage.org/about/thich-nhat-hanh), with whom I learned how to teach both mindfulness and meditation .
-Prior to this I worked in the arts running a variety of organisations across film, theatre, music and the visual arts.
+Prior to this I worked in the arts running a variety of organisations across independent film, theatre, music and the visual arts.